Leave a Comment

 Fall Fallen Falling Fell

 Some dream researchers suggest falling is one of the main themes in dreams.
 In the sample used for this book, the words fall; falls; fell; falling, occur 72 times in a 1000 dreams.
 The words find; finds; finding; found, occur 297 times.
 Whereas the words connected with looking and seeing occur 1077 times.
-So obviously the researches were only looking at scary dreams.

 During our development or growth we ‘fall’ from our mother’s womb when ripe; being dropped by a parent must be our earliest sense of insecurity and we fall many times as we learn to stand and walk.
 As we explore our boundaries in running, climbing, jumping and riding, falling is a big danger.
 At times it could mean death.
 Learning to walk down stairs is a great achievement for a baby, and has very real danger and fear of falling.
-See: stairs
+See: stairs.

 Example: ‘I am sitting in a high window box facing outwards, with my son and a friend of his on my left.
 I feel very scared of falling and ask my son and his friend to climb back into the building.
 I feel too scared to move until they shift.’
 Trevor N.

 At the time of the dream, for the first time in his life, Trevor was working as a full time freelance journalist.
 His wife was out of work and his frequency of sales low enough to cause them to be running out of money.
 The building behind felt like a place he had worked in on a nine to five basis, so associated it with security.
 Falling was fear of failure, getting in debt, dropping into the feelings of self doubt and being incapable and feeling inadequate.
+In fact it was just a fear, and he went on to develop secure work.

 Example: ‘I was on a road which led up to the hospital I was put in at three.
 I felt a sense of an awful past as I looked at the road.
 Then I was standing on the edge of a precipice or cliff.
 My wife was about four yards away near the road.
 I stepped in an area of soft earth.
 It gave beneath my weight and I sank up to my waist.
 I realised the cliff edge was unstable and the whole area would fall.
 I was sinking and shouting to my wife to help me.
 She was gaily walking about and made light of my call for help.
 I cried out again.
 Still she ignored me.
 I shouted again for her help.
 She took no notice and I sank deeper, the ground gave way and I fell to my death.’
 Barry I.